cthit/Gamma/README.md

 run

-`docker-compose up --build` to build the frontend, database, databasemonitoring, and all microservices that's needed for Gamma.
+`docker-compose up --build` to build the frontend, backend, database, databasemonitoring, and all microservices that's needed for Gamma.

-then you will need to start the server, this is done by running the Java code in the backend, and is probably best done through an IDE.
+If developing on the backend, we recomend not running the backend in the docker-compose file.
+There is a docker-compose file that sets up all microservice but the backend, to use this run: `docker-compose -f no_backend.docker-compose.ym up --build` then you will need to start the server, this is done by running the Java code in the backend, and is probably best done through an IDE.

 ## API Documentation